-We have known that there is a pressing need to address health inequalities and improve health outcomes for people with Down’s syndrome across Scotland.
-That need has become even more acute as people with Down’s syndrome were disproportionately impacted by the COVID-19 pandemic.
+There is a pressing need to address health inequalities and improve health outcomes for people with Down’s syndrome across Scotland.
+That need became even more acute as people with Down’s syndrome were disproportionately impacted by the COVID-19 pandemic.

-Keeping healthy is important for everyone but for many reasons, people with Down’s syndrome can have poorer health outcomes than others.
-Despite the fact that we have made some progress in recent years, people with a learning disability still have a life expectancy 20 years lower than the general population and we now know that children and young people with learning disabilities are at a much higher risk of premature death when compared to the general population.
-In many of these instances, it is also clear that many deaths are preventable.
+Keeping healthy is important for everyone, but for many unacceptable reasons, people with Down’s syndrome can have poorer health outcomes than others.
+Despite the fact that we have made some progress in recent years, people with a learning disability still have a life expectancy 28 years lower than the general population and we now know that children and young people with learning disabilities are at a much higher risk of premature death when compared to the general population.
+In many of these instances, it is also clear that many deaths are preventable and avoidable.

-We surveyed our members about their healthcare experiences.
-We found that people with Down’s syndrome and their parents wanted more information about health conditions and weren’t always aware of recommended health checks.
+We surveyed our members about their healthcare experiences and we found that people with Down’s syndrome and their parents wanted more information about health conditions and weren’t always aware of recommended health checks.

-Get in touch at takeastepforward.org.uk to discuss how you can get involved.
+Get in touch at email@example.com to discuss how you can get involved.